 SketchUp 8 and older: C:\Program Files\Google\Google SketchUp #\Plugins.

 Mac OS X - the default location is:

-Version 2013: Open a new Finder window, press and hold the Option key on your keyboard, the click Go in the menu bar > Library > Application Support > SketchUp 2013 > SketchUp > Plugins
+Version 2013 and newer: Open a new Finder window, press and hold the Option key on your keyboard, the click Go in the menu bar > Library > Application Support > SketchUp 2013 > SketchUp > Plugins